oscar-rincon/oscar-rincon/README.md

 ## Hi, I’m Oscar Rincón Cardeño 👋

-I am currently working on [[Re] Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations](https://github.com/oscar-rincon/ReScience-PINNs)
+I am currently working on [Comparative Analysis of Wave Scattering Numerical Modeling Using the Boundary Element Method and Physics-Informed Neural Networks](https://github.com/oscar-rincon/comparative-bem-pinns)

 ### Have a look at some examples of my work: